-Acknowledgements We would like to thank the Spanish Community of Patients with MM, its president Teresa Regueiro-López, the SEFH and the PETHEMA for their support.
-Also, we thank Dr Hernández-Rivas, Dr Mateos, Dr Hernández, Dr Ríos-Tamayo, Dr Lamas, Dr Mosquera, Dr Mangues, Dr Delgado, Dr Herreros and the participating patients for their contribution in the discussion groups.
+We would like to thank the Spanish Community of MM Patients, its president Teresa Regueiro-López, the SEFH and the PETHEMA for their support.
+Also, we thank Dr. Hernández-Rivas, Dr. Mateos, Dr. Hernández, Dr. Ríos-Tamayo, Dr. Lamas, Dr. Mosquera, Dr. Mangues, Dr. Delgado, Dr. Herreros and the participating patients for their contribution in the discussion groups.